keleven-uk/pyKlock/README.md

     The font can also be selected from from a selection of fonts.
     It save the colours, font and app position between sessions.

 One becomes two.
-    The first was built with pybugu and the second built with pySimpleGUI The latter looks better and maybe the way to go.
+    the first pyDigitalKlock was built using pygubu, the second was built using pySimpleGui.
+    The latter look better and more simple to use, maybe the way to go.